Rebekah Slabach

 Blacksburg, VA 24061

-As Associate Director, Rebekah generates relationships and opportunities to deliver private market benefits to producers, working with Sustainable Food Lab to develop and launch a prototype climate-smart certificate for producers, and coordinating the Advisory Council and Diversity, Equity, and Inclusion Committee activities.
+As Associate Director, Rebekah generates relationships and opportunities to deliver private market benefits to producers, working with Sustainable Food Lab to develop and launch a prototype climate-smart certificate for producers, and coordinating the Advisory Council and Strategic Engagement and Opportunity Committee activities.
 She also helps to recruit new producers and producer groups into the pilot, with a focus on helping to reach underserved producers and representative groups.

 The Alliance to Advance Climate-Smart Agriculture is a three-year, $80-million pilot supported by USDA's Partnerships for Climate-Smart Commodities program.
 Led by the Virginia Tech College of Agriculture and Life Sciences, the Alliance will distribute more than $57 million of the largest grant in the university’s history to producers to enact climate-friendly practices and serve as a pilot program for a national model.